-Effective response to a Terrorist Threat (referred in this section as 'active shooter') requires effective planning.
+Effective response to a Terrorist Threat (referred to in this section as 'active shooter') requires effective planning.
 Personnel in the vicinity of an active shooter may need to evacuate or shelter in place depending upon circumstances unique to that event.
-Organization leadership and managers coordinating the response to an active shooter event need to be able to provide effective direction to personnel in the vicinity of the Active Shooter, provide clear situation information to first responders, and inform the public.
+Organization leadership and managers coordinating the response to an active shooter event need to provide effective direction to personnel in the vicinity of the Active Shooter, provide clear situation information to first responders, and inform the public.

-The following section details an overall example of how the College should respond to an incident of this type under the ICS.
+The following section details an overall example of how the College should respond to an incident under the ICS.